As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Because we know that the dye will only penetrate a few millimeters, we know that most of the texture and discoloration of the rock will remain.
 This can be used to a good rock display artist’s advantage.

 Hardness also affects the dying process.
-Certain types of soft igneous rock like pumice or basalt allow the dye to penetrate much deeper.
-In these stones, dye will last longer and not have much of a chance to fade.
+Certain types of soft igneous rock, like pumice or basalt, allow the dye to penetrate much deeper.
+Dye will last longer in these stones and have little chance of fading.

-On the contrary, any stone with a Mohs’ hardness of above 6 might have a hard time absorbing the dye – just think of trying to dye a diamond.
+On the contrary, any stone with a Mohs hardness of above 6 might have difficulty absorbing the dye – think of trying to dye a diamond.

 Another popular candidate for dying is agate.
-The layers which are characteristic of agate sometimes have different properties, allowing the dye to absorb into some layers well but others barely at all.
+The layers characteristic of agate sometimes have different properties, allowing the dye to absorb into some layers well but barely at all.

 Browse around the blog for invaluable information on testing stones to identify them.